1973 Major League Baseball season

 The Oakland Athletics won their second straight World Series championship in seven games over the New York Mets.

-The Kansas City Royals moved their home games from Municipal Stadium to the new Royals Stadium (adjacent to the Chiefs' football facility) and also hosted the All-Star Game on July 24 with the NL defeating the AL, 7–1.
+The Kansas City Royals moved from Municipal Stadium to the new Royals Stadium (adjacent to the Chiefs' football facility) and also hosted the All-Star Game on July 24 with the NL defeating the AL, 7–1.

-The New York Yankees played their final season at the original Yankee Stadium before the stadium closed for remodeling during the 1974 and 1975 seasons.
+The New York Yankees played their final season at the original Yankee Stadium; it was closed for remodeling during the 1974 and 1975 seasons.

-On June 19, Pete Rose of the Cincinnati Reds and Willie Davis of the Los Angeles Dodgers both collect their 2000th career hit.
-It was a single for Rose against the San Francisco Giants while Davis hit a home run against the Atlanta Braves.
+In California on June 19, Pete Rose of the Cincinnati Reds and Willie Davis of the Los Angeles Dodgers both collected their 2000th career hit.
+Rose singled against the San Francisco Giants while Davis hit a home run against the Atlanta Braves.

 A lockout in the offseason (February 8–25) did not result in any regular season games being canceled, but the start of spring training was delayed.